 Corcoran says beginning around minute 29 in the video (see link below):

 If we can get Education right, we can have kids be literate and then understand what it means to be a self-governing citizen in a self-governing country, we’ll win it back. … Education is our sword, you know …

 What does Hillsdale College and Education Commissioner Corcoran mean by Critical Race Theory?

 I don’t know how but I have been placed on a mailing list to get propaganda from Hillsdale College.
 The most recent one had the headline: “Critical Race Theory: What It Is and How to Fight it.”
 I’m saving the flyer in case anyone wants to see it.

+Mari Matsudi described CRT as the work of progressive legal scholars seeking to address the role of racism in the law.
 CRT grew from Critical Legal Studies (CLS), which argued that the law was not objective or apolitical.
 CLS was a significant departure from earlier conceptions of the law (and other fields of scholarship) as objective, neutral, principled, and dissociated from social or political considerations.
 Like proponents of CLS, critical race theorists recognized that the law could be complicit in maintaining an unjust social order.

 CRT calls for considering unintended consequences of proposed remedies, addressing intersecting policies and structures, and acting intentionally to ensure that harm is not further replicated by the legal system.

 Like any other approach, CRT can be misunderstood and misapplied.
 It has been distorted and attacked.
 And it continues to change and evolve.
 The hope in CRT is in its recognition that the same policies, structures, and scholarship that can function to disenfranchise and oppress so many also holds the potential to emancipate and empower many.
 It provides a lens through which the civil rights lawyer can imagine a more just nation.